-Casablanca has an estimated population of 4.5 million and is considered the economic capital of Morocco.
-The city is believed to have the largest concentration of upper income consumers in Morocco and thus investors in retail distribution are particularly interested in this city.
-Rabat has about 1 million people with a large number of employees of government, foreign missions, and international organizations that can be targeted with modern distribution chains.
-Agadir and Marrakech receive each year a large number of tourists including Moroccans.
-The city of Fes is in a good location to supply retailers in the center of Morocco.
+Casablanca has an estimated population of 4.0 million and is considered as the economic capital of Morocco with the largest concentration of high-income consumers.
+Rabat, about 1 hour north of Casablanca, has about 1 million people with a large number of high-ranking government employees, foreign missions, and international organizations that can be targeted with modern distribution chains.
+Marrakech is by far the leading destination for tourists and has been growing at a remarkably fast rate because many high-income Moroccans and Europeans consider it as the choice destination for holidays and, more recently, for retirement.

 European multinationals (mostly French, but also Dutch wholesale distributions) have invested heavily in the Moroccan modern distribution chain.
 They brought know-how in supermarket management that Moroccan investors lack.
-They are increasingly consolidating purchases (food and non-food) in centralized purchasing departments in Europe.
-This will likely present a challenge to U.S. origin products especially if they continue to increase imports under a private label.
+Some are increasingly consolidating purchases (food and non-food) in centralized purchasing departments in Europe while others are exporting their products to Morocco under their private label which prevent them from benefiting from the preferences secured under the United States-Morocco Free Trade Agreement that requires the products to be of U.S. origin.

 In the medium term, importers will continue to play a major role in distributing and promoting imported products in Morocco.
 Typically, they have their own sales agents and distribution fleet and are in direct contact with large supermarkets, wholesalers, and in many cases with large grocery stores as well.
 Some importers are involved in imports of a wide range of products with no particular loyalty to a specific product, brand or origin.
-Other importers are working exclusively to develop markets for specific labels.
-As these importers tend to promote their products more heavily, they may require more involvement from the exporter.
+Other importers are working exclusively to develop markets for specific labels or even for their own private label.
+As these importers tend to promote their products more heavily, they tend to work more regularly with the supermarket chains and may require more involvement from the exporter in terms of pushing the product in the market.